 Unless you can categorically see that someone’s baby has hit a certain landmark, it’s best to plump for a different topic of conversation.
 Why?
 Simple.
 Because although your friend might smile and say “not yet”, inside they’ll be thinking: ‘Wait should he of?
 Oh my God, our son’s lagging behind.
 I knew it.
 I knew it.
 It’s all my fault.
 I should have played him more classical music in the womb.’

 8. “I gave him a bit of…”

 You’re looking for praise, aren’t you?
 Well, you’re looking in the wrong place, pal.
 We mean.
 What the?
 We’ve been carefully crafting his diet for the last six months, introducing him to tastes and textures, ensuring that he gets exactly the right amount of nutrients at exactly the right times and trying to keep him away from sugar.
 And then, in the length of time it took us to get to and from the car, you go and shove a piece of cake in his gob.
 We don’t care if the caramel was salted and the apple came from an award-winning orchard.
 Your visitation rights are being revoked.

 9. “Do you have any idea who the father/mother is?”

 Hahahahahahahahahahahahaha.
 Not really.
 We know this is supposed to be a joke.
-But we’re covered in various bodily fluids, running on four hours sleep a night and absolutely gutted that our offspring looks nothing like us.
+But when you are an emotional parent covered in various bodily fluids and running on four hours sleep a night, it’s absolutely gutting to hear that our offspring looks nothing like us.
 So, too soon, dude.
 Way too soon.